All Episodes

 He may have murdered Texans.

-Wow uh and and I was asked him about that.
+And I was asked him about that.

-And he has a family, he has a wife, and he has two kids.
+He has a wife, and he has two kids.

-He has a daughter and he has a 13-year-old son.
+He has a daughter, and he has a 13-year-old son.

 They're all in El Salvador.

-And I asked him, I said, okay, your son is 13, he's the same age you were when you joined MS-13.
+And I asked him, I said, okay, your son is 13.

-I asked, Do you want him to join the gang?
+I asked, do you want him to join the gang?

 And he looked at me horrified.

-He said, No, God no.
+He said, no, God, no.

-And by the way, he said, I'll never see my wife again, I will never see my children again.
+And by the way, he said, I'll never see my wife again.

-But like there's no there's no visitation, there's no, he is locked in a cage with 99 other gang members for the rest of his life.
+There's no, he is locked in a cage with 99 other gang members for the rest of his life.

 Wow.

-And and and there, look, there was a despair.
+And look, there was a despair.

-Well, why'd you join the gang?
+Why'd you join the gang?

-He said, Look, all my friends were, everyone I knew was.
+He said, look, all my friends were, everyone I knew was.

-That was the world I was in.
+That was the world I was in, that you joined the gang.

-That you joined the gang, you joined the gang to survive.
+You joined the gang to survive.

-And I asked him, I said, Well, if you wanted to, could you quit?
+And I asked him, I said, well, if you wanted to, could you quit?

 Let's say you were 15 or 16 or 17.

-You said, All right, I'm done.
+You said, all right, I'm done.

-He said, No, there's no way to quit.
+He said, no, there's no way to quit.

-He said you had two options kill or die.
+He said, you had two options, kill or die.

 That's what life was as a gang member.